Ski Holidays - Val d'Anniviers 2019/2020

-The Val d’Anniviers region in Switzerland is not known to many, and accordingly is one of the best kept secrets of the Alps, as it offers everything you could possibly want from a ski area.
-225km of near-vacant piste are spread out across five traditional alpine villages: St Luc (1,655m), Chandolin (1,936m), Grimentz (1,553m), Zinal (1,600m), and Vercorin (1,330m).
+Ski holidays in the Val d’Anniviers region in Switzerland are not known to many, and accordingly this region is one of the best kept secrets of the Alps.
+225km of near-vacant pistes are spread out across five traditional alpine villages: St Luc (1,655m), Chandolin (1,936m), Grimentz (1,553m), Zinal (1,600m), and Vercorin (1,330m).
 Each of these resorts has its own separate ski area, with St Luc & Chandolin and Grimentz & Zinal being connected by ski lifts.
 The region is undoubtedly a sublime place to ski, with long cruising runs that remain chalky due to the altitude and tranquil snow fields perfect for family skiing.
 However, the main selling point of this region is the acres and acres of untracked off-piste terrain, punctured by trees and scattered with powder pillows and couloirs.

 The views here are spectacular, the queues non-existent and the mountain restaurants are excellent.
 What better place for a ski holiday?

 - How to get to Val d’Anniviers from the UK

 - Activities for non-skiers

 St Luc is a quintessential alpine village, with tiny streets barely wide enough for a car to drive through, lined with old chalets and family run hotels including the 4-star Bella Tola.
 The pisted ski area here is relatively small but does give access to skiing over 3,000m.
 There are great touring possibilities all over the surrounding mountains with plenty of access to off-piste terrain.
 At the Chalet Charr you can truly escape the stress from work and everyday life, and just relax and unwind.